 )

-1. local filtered cache
+1. Local filtered cache at ~/.cache/nautilus_trader/pmxt.

 Lower-Level Loader Env Vars

-• PMXT_LOCAL_ARCHIVE_DIR
+• PMXT_LOCAL_RAWS_DIR

 • PMXT_RAW_ROOT